3 major lifestyle trends for 2022, according to Pinterest

 In fashion, pearls will be adorning women and men alike.
 Searches for “pearl wedding decorations” have seen an increase of 185% in searches, while searches for pearl necklaces for men are up sevenfold on the platform.

-After a year filled with gloomy news, color has caught users’ attention with a 140% increase in searches for electric blue outfits.
-On the other hand, goth style is breaking through in an offbeat way, with growing interest in goth pajamas (+185%) and baby clothes (+120%)!
+After a year filled with gloomy news, colour has caught users’ attention with a 140% increase in searches for electric blue outfits.
+On the other hand, goth style is breaking through in an offbeat way, with growing interest in goth pyjamas (+185%) and baby clothes (+120%)!

 If originality is the order of the day, the traditional checkerboard pattern looks set to make a comeback just about everywhere, from fingernails (+165% searches) to checkerboard tile floors (+5x searches).
 All of which shows a certain level of interest in retro trends among younger generations.